What To Do, What To See, And Which Vegan Restaurants To Visit In Quito, Ecuador

 Govinda Gopal, the restaurant that we discussed earlier in this guide, is conveniently located in the historic district and makes a mean vegan lunch, fresh bread, and snacks for the road.
 I highly recommend stopping when you’re ready to refuel.

-5. Visit The Casa Museo Trude Sojka, The Most Moving Museum That I’ve Ever Experinced
+6. Visit The Casa Museo Trude Sojka, The Most Moving Museum That I’ve Ever Experinced In Quito

 The House Museum of Trude Sojka is the most genuine, moving, and impressive museum that I’ve ever been to in my life.
 Ran by Trude’s daughter Anita and granddaughter Gaby, it is an emotional walk through the life of an incredible artist, woman, and Holocaust survivor.
 Trude’s daughter Anita has divided the house (that she still lives in) into different parts of Trude’s life that thoughtfully displays artwork that clearly expresses what she was feeling in each stage of her life as she worked through her own suffering, devastation, rebirth, liberation, and contentment.
 This is a living, breathing Holocaust memorial and beacon of hope and peace.